 People who have borderline personality disorder tend to have an irrational fear of being alone.
 Sadly, this dependence on other people, along with mood swings, impulsiveness and inappropriate anger, make them less tolerable to be around.
 As people push away, it confirms the person’s fear of being alone or abandoned.

 While it can be difficult to live with borderline personality disorder, this condition is highly treatable.
 Most people benefit from a combination of talk therapy and medication.
-La Ventana offers specialized borderline personality treatment that includes talk therapy, stress management, neurofeedback and self-care.
+La Ventana offers specialized borderline personality disorder treatment in Thousand Oaks, that includes talk therapy, stress management, neurofeedback and self-care.

 Borderline Personality Disorder Affects Mostly Women

 As with other mental health disorders, borderline personality is more common in women than in men.
 It affects roughly 2 in 100 adults.
 Women with borderline personality disorder often suffer from other mental health disorders as well, such as generalized anxiety disorder, substance use disorder or an eating disorder.